ievapudz/Course_Work/README.md

 ## Construction of the model

+General logic of the workflow:

+- Define the model in the separate module (loss function currently is defined separately - right before the beginning of the training).
+- Load training and validation datasets (pregenerated embeddings).
+- Define BATCH_SIZE and NUM_OF_EPOCHS (according to number of data elements).
+- If needed, trim the dataset so that it would be the size of BATCH_SIZE multiple (function for that can be found in `scripts/model_dataset_processing.py`).
+- Convert labels to binary (function for that can be found in `scripts/model_dataset_processing.py`).
+- Pass processed datasets to `DataLoader`.
+- Initialize the defined model.
+- Set loss function and optimizer.
+- Run epochs with training and validation functions (found in `scripts/model_flow.py`).

 ### Single-layer perceptron

 The simplest model was composed of one linear layer that takes up all 1280 values from embeddings vector.
 The activation function was chosen to be sigmoid, since it is compatible with binary cross entropy loss function.